“I wish I’d known earlier about Adult ADHD.”

 Knowledge gives me hope, though.
 I see ADHD in so many of my friends’ husbands.
 We need a serious, national information push.

-• I wish people understood how many divorces occur because of this “secret” condition.
+• That many divorces occur because of this “secret” condition.

 We almost ended our relationship many times before my partner was diagnosed.
 Now we try to have a sense of humor about it, and there is a lot more understanding.

-• I wish I’d known exactly what my wife meant…
+• I’d known exactly what my wife meant when she said…

-…when she said, prior to our marriage, “I’m going to drive you crazy.
-I want you to know that up front.”
+… prior to our marriage, “I’m going to drive you crazy.
+I want you to know that upfront.”

 • I’m glad that there is finally a name for the behaviors.